-- Fall mid-term reading week is October 8-14. - Dec 7-20 Evaluation Period The Winter Term evaluation period for final items of work for this term which can include scheduled tests, exams, or the submission of papers or projects.
+- In-person Wednesday evening lectures start September 6th and end December 2nd. - October 14-18 is reading week - November 13th is the FINAL DATE to withdraw without academic penalty from courses which begin in September and end in December of the 2024 Fall Term. - Dec 7-20 The Fall Term evaluation period for final items of work for this term which can include scheduled tests, exams, or the submission of papers or projects.